aluxnimm/outlookcaldavsynchronizer/README.md

 ### Install instructions ###

+**WARNING**: Beginning with release 3.0.0 .NET framework 4.6.1 is the minimal requirement.

 Download and extract the `OutlookCalDavSynchronizer-<Version>.zip` into any directory and start setup.exe.
 You can change the default install path, but you need to use a directory on the `C:\` drive.
 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=54251)
 You should also update manually to the latest Visual Studio 2010 Tools for Office Runtime (Version 10.0.60825) if you have an older version installed, since some COMExceptions have been fixed.

 Beginning with version 2.9.0 the default install location is `ProgramFilesDir\CalDavSynchronizer\` and the installer remembers the chosen directory for the next updates.
 Also the install option to install for Everyone instead of the current user is working now for Outlook 2010 and higher, if you want to install the addin for all users on the current machine.
 For Outlook 2007 you can only install the addin for the current user.

-We recommend updating to the latest .Net Framework but the minimal required version is .Net 4.5, which is not supported on Windows XP.
+We recommend updating to the latest .Net Framework but the minimal required version is .NET 4.6.1, which is not supported on Windows XP.
 If you need Outlook CalDav Synchronizer for Windows XP you can download a backport to .Net 4.0 from a forked project [here](https://sourceforge.net/projects/outlookcaldavsynchronizerxp/), thanks to [Salvatore Isaja](https://sourceforge.net/u/salvois/profile/) for the awesome work!

 ### Changelog ###

+#### 3.0.0 ####
+- Released 2018/02/10
+- **WARNING**: This release is a major upgrade and needs .NET framework 4.6.1 as minimal requirement.
+Automatic upgrade won't work if you still have only .NET framework 4.5 installed.
+Install and upgrade manually in that case!

+- New features
+	- Use .NET framework 4.6.1.
+	- Added localization support.
+	- Added German and Russian translations (more to come and help wanted, contact us!)
+	- Added general option to switch UI language (needs restart of Outlook to take effect).
+	- UI redesign for general options with WPF TabControl.
+	- Improve accessibility by adding keytips to ribbon.
+	- Added ProfileType for Swisscom.
+	- Update of Google API and other NuGet packages.
+	- Sort sync reports.
+- Bug fixes
+	- Fixed many typos.
+	- Fixed some UI inconsistencies and content fit to screen issues.
+	- Improve logging.
+	- Improve Profile Status.
+	- Improve IntegrationTests.

 #### 2.27.0 ####
 - Released 2017/12/23